-The Annual Ordinary General Meeting (AGM) and the Extraordinary General Meeting (EGM) were held on 12 March 2014 marking a new term for the Board.
-The EGM resolved to approve increasing the Bank's issued and paid - up capital by granting 10 percent bonus shares to the shareholders.
-Further, the EGM resolved to approve amendments to the Memorandum of Association and Articles of Association due to the increase in issued and paid - up capital.
-Seven Directors were elected by the AGM in addition to five Directors appointed by the major shareholders at the meeting.
+The Annual Ordinary General Meeting (AGM) and the Extraordinary General Meeting (EGM) were held on 10 March 2015.

+The EGM resolved to approve increasing the Bank's issued and paid-up capital by granting 5 percent bonus shares to the shareholders.
+Further, the EGM resolved to approve amendments to the Memorandum of Association and Articles of Association due to the increase in issued and paid-up capital, and due to amendments to the Commercial Companies No. 21 for the year 2001 in accordance with Legislative Decree No. 50 of the year 2014.
 The meeting minutes of the AGM and the EGM are published in this annual report.

-The Bank submits a corporate governance report to the AGM annually covering the status on compliance with the related regulatory requirements.
-Any material non compliance issues are also highlighted in the meeting.
+The Bank submits a corporate governance report to the AGM annually, covering the status on compliance with the related regulatory requirements.
 The Bank discloses and/or reports to the shareholders at the AGM the details under the Public Disclosure module of the Central Bank of Bahrain's Rule Book.
 Such disclosures include the total remuneration paid to the Board of Directors, the executive management and the external auditors.
 The total amount paid to directors and executive management is also contained in the annual report.